 Your pregnancy care appointments will be with your own obstetrician at private consulting rooms.
-Sometimes obstetricians work in small teams, so you might occasionally see another member of the team during your pregnancy.
+You might occasionally see another obstetrician if your usual obstetrician goes on leave.

 Around the day of the birth

-During labour and birth you might be cared for by a few different hospital midwives, who will stay in close phone contact with your obstetrician.
+During labour and birth you might be cared for by a few different hospital midwives, depending on the length of your labour.
+These midwives will stay in close phone contact with your obstetrician.
 You probably won’t be able to choose the midwives who look after you at the birth or after the birth.